Hesston College creates an atmosphere where choices can be made that are consistent with the life and teaching of Jesus Christ.

 Bible Studies and Small Groups

 Small groups for fellowship, sharing, Bible study and prayer are available for students who desire a more intimate setting in which to experience personal growth and accountability.
 Each group is led by student leaders.
-At the beginning of each semester, the campus pastor recruits and trains leaders for this ministry.
-Also available are Bible study groups in different languages (as leaders are available).
+At the beginning of each year, the campus pastor recruits and trains leaders for this ministry.

 This weekly informal gathering includes singing contemporary choruses, sharing, prayer and a time of teaching from the Bible.
-The Campus Worship Team, which is comprised of students, plans and leads these gatherings which take place at 9 p.m. each Sunday.
-At the beginning of each semester, the campus pastor recruits and trains new leadership for this ministry and continues to meet with them regularly.
+Ministry assistants plan and lead these gatherings which take place at 9 p.m. each Sunday.
+Worship team leaders organize students to lead the worship.
+Any student with musical gifts is encouraged to help on a worship team.

 Appropriate dress and conduct are expected.
-Caps and hats need to be removed.
-Chapel attenders may not use iPods, computers, mobile phones or other electronic devices during chapel.
-Please respect chapel presenters and others in the audience by refraining from studying and talking during chapel.
-Chapel credit may be revoked at the discretion of the Residence Life team.
+Chapel/forum attendees may not wear headphones or use computers, mobile phones or other electronic devices during chapel/forum.
+Please respect presenters and others in the audience by refraining from studying and talking during chapel and forum.
+Credit may be revoked at the discretion of the Residence Life team.

 Missions and Service Days